• ENEnglish

 What "Confirmed" Should Mean

-Each employee sees their shifts in one place (an app or the web).
+Each employee sees their shifts on the iOS and Android app (or the web).
 They tap "confirm" or "can't make it."
 You open the same place and see one list: Sarah confirmed.
 John confirmed.
 Mike not confirmed yet.
 Lisa can't make it.

 How shift confirmation works